-A: Our objective is to bring Nuveen Real Estate's leading real estate investment platform with an institutional fee structure to the public, non-listed REIT industry.
-We will seek to build a diversified portfolio of high quality, stabilized, income-orientated commercial real estate with good fundamentals located in or around certain global cities that have been identified, through Nuveen Real Estate's research and filtering process, for their resilience, structural performance potential and ability to deliver an attractive and stable distribution yield.
+A: Our objective is to bring Nuveen Real Estate's leading real estate investment platform with an institutional fee structure to income-focused investors.
+We seek to build a diversified portfolio of high quality, stabilized, income-orientated commercial real estate with good fundamentals located in or around certain global cities that have been identified, through Nuveen Real Estate's research and filtering process, for their resilience, structural performance potential and ability to deliver an attractive and stable distribution yield.

 We expect that a majority of our real estate investments will be located in the United States and that a substantial but lesser portion of our portfolio will include properties in Canada, Europe and the Asia-Pacific region.
-In order to enhance the level of diversification during early operations, we intend to make our European and Asia-Pacific investments through other vehicles and funds established by Nuveen Real Estate, including the European Cities Fund and the Asia-Pacific Cities Fund (collectively, the "International Affiliated Funds").
-The International Affiliated Funds are designed by Nuveen Real Estate and utilize the same cities-focused long-term research strategy we intend to employ.
+In order to enhance the level of diversification during early operations, we make our European and Asia-Pacific investments through other vehicles and funds established by Nuveen Real Estate, including the European Cities Fund and the Asia-Pacific Cities Fund (collectively, the "International Affiliated Funds").
+The International Affiliated Funds are designed by Nuveen Real Estate and utilize the same cities-focused long-term research strategy we employ.

-We will seek to complement our real property investments by investing a smaller portion of our portfolio in "real estate-related assets", which we define as including:
+We seek to complement our real property investments by investing a smaller portion of our portfolio in "real estate-related assets," which we define as including:

-- Real estate securities, such as common and preferred stock of publicly traded REITs and other real estate companies ("real estate-related securities").
-These securities will provide a source of liquidity for our share repurchase plan, cash management and other purposes; and - Debt backed principally by real estate, such as mortgage loans, subordinated mortgage loans, mezzanine loans and commercial mortgage-backed securities.
-Our debt-focused investments will help to provide a secure source of income with an element of downside protection from potential declines in the value of real estate held by equity investors.
+- Real estate-related securities, such as common and preferred stock of publicly traded REITs and other real estate companies ("real estate-related securities"). - Debt backed principally by real estate, such as mortgage loans, subordinated mortgage loans, mezzanine loans and commercial mortgage-backed securities.

-Q: What types of properties do you intend to acquire?
+Q: What types of properties do you acquire?

 A: Our investments in primarily stabilized income-oriented commercial real estate in the United States focus on a range of asset types including office, industrial, multifamily and retail properties, as well as other specialty property types (e.g., healthcare, student housing, senior living, hospitality and leisure).
-We are targeting that up to 40% of our total assets less cash will be in investments in similarly stabilized, income-orientated commercial real estate located outside of the United States, including our interests in the International Affiliated Funds.
+We target that up to 40% of our total assets less cash will be in investments in similarly stabilized, income-orientated commercial real estate located outside of the United States, including our interests in the International Affiliated Funds.
 We consider a property to be "stabilized" when it is leased to market occupancy, has minimal short-term tenant turnover and requires minimal capital improvements to maintain present operating standards.

-Q: Why do you intend to invest in real estate-related securities in addition to real properties?
+Q: Why do you invest in real estate-related securities in addition to real properties?

-- A: We believe that our investment in real estate-related securities will help to: - maintain liquidity to satisfy any share repurchases we choose to make in any particular month; - manage cash before investing subscription proceeds into real properties; and - generate superior, risk-adjusted returns over the long-term.
+- A: We believe that our investment in real estate-related securities will help to: - maintain liquidity to satisfy any share repurchases we choose to make in any particular month;

+- manage cash before investing subscription proceeds into real properties; and - generate superior, risk-adjusted returns over the long-term.

-Through investment in real estate-related securities, we can gain access to the benefits of real estate investing in a manner that provides for liquidity and the potential for an exposure to real estate assets with greater diversification across geographies and property types.
+Through investment in real estate-related securities, we gain access to the benefits of real estate investing in a manner that provides for liquidity and the potential for an exposure to real estate assets with greater diversification across geographies and property types.
 Furthermore, arbitrage opportunities may exist for active managers to take advantage of, due to the different pricing approach of listed securities exposure compared to direct real estate, which may increase the potential total return for investors.

-The Advisor will delegate the investment and management of the securities portion of our portfolio to Nuveen Asset Management, LLC ("Nuveen Asset Management"), an affiliated investment advisor.
-As part of its real assets group, Nuveen Asset Management manages over \$5.9 billion in real estate securities across institutional separate accounts and an open-end mutual fund, as of December 31, 2018.
+The Advisor has delegated the investment and management of the securities portion of our portfolio to Nuveen Asset Management, LLC ("Nuveen Asset Management"), which manages over \$6.8 billion in real estate securities across institutional separate accounts and an open-end mutual fund, as of December 31, 2019.